undera/chess-engine-nn/README.md

 Using own representation of chess board as 8 * 8 * 12 array of 1/0 values.
 1/0 are used as most distinctive input for NN about piece presence at certain square.
 NN uses two hidden layers 64 nodes each.
 Output of NN is 8 * 8 array for "from cell" and 8 * 8 array for "to cell" scores.
 A piece of code is used to choose best move that a) is by chess rules; b) has best score of "from" multiplied by "to" output cells.
 Finally, board state is checked for game end conditions of checkmate or 50-move rule.

 Two copies of NN are used, one plays as White and one as Black, playing versus each other.
 Game is recorded as PGN file, to be able to review it by human.

+### Feb 16, 2019
+Daughter decided that both NN copies urgently need girl-ish names.
+White is Lisa, black is Karen.
+I decided that writing chess rule checking and move validation is not the goal of this project.
+Threw away my code for it, in favor of [python-chess](https://python-chess.readthedocs.io/en/latest/) library.
+This shortened code x3 times.

+Engines are playing with each other, after each game they take move log and NN learns from it, assuming all moves of lost game were bad, all moves of won game are good, moves from draw are slightly bad (to motivate them search for better than draw).

+A web UI is added along with small API server to be able to play with White versus Karen, to try her.
+Lisa vs Karen are left to play with each other and learn overnight.

+### Feb 17, 2019
+They played 12700 games overnight.
+Watching their game recordings shows they are doing a lot of dumb moves with same piece back and forth, making no progress unless they approach 3-fold or 50-move, when program forces to discard drawish move.